nandoflorestan/kerno/README.rst

 Functions are easiest to unit-test when they do not perform IO.
 Any IO you do is something that needs to be mocked in tests, and mocking is hard.

-SQLAlchemy is even worse.
+SQLAlchemy is an excellent example of this.
 It creates profound testability challenges for any code that uses it, because its fluent API is very hard to mock out.

 After struggling with the problem for years, we decided that any I/O must be cleanly decoupled from the Action layer, since this is the most